mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 Rajala an Cole echo limits [@rajala_utopian_2023] and argues for the use of FoK in design experiments in the form of funds of identity (FoI).

 NOTE - can the identity objects here be likened to the creation of artefacts in the game making process in chapter 5.

+**Expansive learning - and formative intervention**

+Work on agency in change labs useful.

+This methdology applies this to a smaller domain, but with potential to expand into wider informal education for future studies.

+Very briefly outline the role of the germ cell in rising to the concrete and thus expanding learning  [@sannino_formative_2016]

 <!--
 From [@cakir_contradictions_2022]